 Real skill, competence change only occurs when there is consistent reinforcement on the job.
 We provide the accountability and motivation for participants to apply new skill learnt after class-room training.
 This phase may involve focus groups, field visit, post-mastery test.

 We measure the reaction of participants to the training by using participants feedback form right after the training.
 Again change only can happen when there is consistent skill consolidation within organizations.
 We provide consolidation package upon request.

-Phase 1: Commit to learn.
 The learner must be motivated to learn and to change his or her behavior.
-This phase succeeds when learners open themselves to newposibilities and resolve to master and apply essenatial interpersonal skills.
+This phase succeeds when learners open themselves to new possibilities and resolve to master and apply essential interpersonal skills.

-Phase 2: Assess current performance.
-A carefully crafted survey helps learners measure current loevel of knowledge and application of a key interpersonal skills.
+A carefully crafted survey helps learners measure current level of knowledge and application of a key interpersonal skills.
 Recognizing their own performance gaps further motivates learners and helps them focus their effort in areas for improvement.

-Phase 3: Acquire knowledge.
-Learners encounter the cognitive details of a distinct interpersonal skill through presentation, reading, discussion, observtion, and analysis of realistic examples, simulations, and other activities.
+Learners encounter the cognitive details of a distinct interpersonal skill through presentation, reading, discussion, observation, and analysis of realistic examples, simulations, and other activities.

-Phase 5: Apply new learning.
 Integrating new skills into job interactions requires commitment.
-Managers of trainees can also reinforce and sustain skill application through coaching, recognizing skill use, and modeling the skills
+Managers of trainees can also reinforce and sustain skill application through coaching, recognizing skill use, and modeling the skills.